How to Pay off Student Loans Fast, No Matter How Much Money You Make

 Pay as You Earn (PAYE)

 This program is just like IBR but for those who took out loans after October 1, 2007, and before July 1, 2014.
+Essentially, you have to be a new borrower.
 Forgiveness is available after 20 years of payments.

 5. Lower Your Interest Rates

-Federal student loans already have pretty low interest rates — 3% to 5% — compared with debts like credit cards and personal loans, so lowering them won’t make a huge impact.
-But every little bit helps, so here are a few ways to lower your rates:
+Federal student loans already have pretty low interest rates — now at around 5.5% for direct subsidized and unsubsidized loans— compared with debts like credit cards and personal loans, so lowering them won’t make a huge impact.
+But every little bit helps, so here are a few ways to lower your rates.

-Refinancing student loans.
-With a good credit score and steady income, you can refinance both private and federal student loans for a potentially lower interest rate.
-Sites like Credible let you compare rates across refinancing companies.
+- Refinancing student loans.
+With a good credit score and steady income, you can refinance both private and federal student loans for a potentially lower interest rate, although you will have to do so with a private lender.

 6. Make a Plan for Repayment